Overview

 The iconic medieval walls, which span roughly 2 kilometers, are hard to miss because they encircle most of Dubrovnik’s Old Town.

-Before the City Walls became Dubrovnik’s famous landmark, they were built in the 13th century as a series of defense systems to avoid danger and prevent possible invasions.
+Before the City Walls became Dubrovnik’s famous landmark, they were built in the 13th century as a series of defenses to protect against danger and prevent invasions.

-Today, the walls are a fantastic vantage point for admiring the Adriatic Sea and Dubrovnik’s famous terracotta rooftops.
+Today, the walls offer a fantastic vantage point to admire the Adriatic Sea and Dubrovnik’s famous terracotta rooftops.

-Travel tip: Bring some water and wear sun protection because a full lap around the City Walls will take two hours (enough time to take breaks and photos).
-It took us almost four hours, but we took it slow, had drinks, and snapped lots of photos.
+Travel tip: Bring some water and wear sun protection, because a full lap around the City Walls will take 2 hours (enough time for breaks and photos).
+It took us almost four hours, but we took it slow, had drinks, and snapped lots of photos, as the walls provide some of the best photo spots in Dubrovnik.

 Opening hours and price

-The ticket price for the Dubrovnik City Walls is 40 EUR for adults and 15 EUR for children (under 18).
+The ticket price for the Dubrovnik City Walls is 40 EUR for adults and 15 EUR for children (under 18) – included in the Dubrovnik Pass.

-The opening and closing times vary depending on the season.
-In general, in the summer, the walls are open from 8 AM to 7 PM, and in the winter from 9 AM to 3 PM.
+The opening and closing times vary by season.
+In general, the walls are open from 8 AM to 7 PM in the summer and from 9 AM to 3 PM in the winter.

 In our City Walls Guide, you can learn all about the walls and how to visit them best, including the best entrances and first-hand tips (including a map).